-Learning A-Z, MusicplayOnline, and Generation Genius are online resources specifically for primary school.
+Learning A-Z, MusicplayOnline, Twinkl, edHelper, From Sounds to Spelling and Generation Genius are online resources specifically for primary school.

 Learning A-Z Reading is an Improvement Reading Competence Website.
 Winner of numerous educational awards.
 The website has over 2,500 books and a large number of study materials available for download (available in English, Spanish, and French).